 During MR‘s first two decades, Sweezy and Huberman published generally sympathetic views of existing Marxist dictatorships.
 Any problems in these totalitarian states were largely described as having been caused by their capitalist enemies or by deviations from the pure principles of the Marxist founders.

 In 1952, Sweezy and Huberman launched Monthly Review Press (MRP), to create a publisher for radical journalist I.F.
-Stone‘s book The Hidden History of the Korean War,which characterized that war as a Washington plot and had been rejected by 28 separate publishers.
+Stone‘s The Hidden History of the Korean War, which characterized that war as a Washington plot; the book had been rejected by 28 separate publishers.
 MRP went on to become one of America’s largest publishers of Marxian books and authors.

 Along with its unstinting propaganda in behalf of Cuba, MR has supported the Communist regimes of China, North Korea, and the late Soviet Union.